vailstead/rando/gitlab/gitlab-hybrid-migration.md

 Ensure hybrid chart and omnibus are using the same Gitlab version

 1. (Optional) Prep Omnibus Host
-Install kubectl and helm on the existing omnibus host.
+Install kubectl, helm, and minio cli on the existing omnibus host.
 This allows for managing both the gitlab instance and the kubernetes deployment from the same VM.
 Optional, but makes life easy.
 ```
 # omnibus host
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"